outline/outline/README.md

    > Port number can be changed using the `PORT` environment variable

 1. (Optional) You can add an `nginx` or other reverse proxy to serve your instance of Outline for a clean URL without the port number, support SSL, etc.
-2. (Optional) If you setup your redis or postgres outside docker container you should use additional flag `--net="host"` for docker.
+2. (Optional) If you setup your redis or postgres outside docker container you could use additional flag `--net="host"` for docker.
 In this case you will be able to use `localhost` as host in your `.env` file for redis and postgres.

 ### Terraform